 Figure 6.
 Project Goal Analysis.

-The progress of the goals are indicated by a colored circle.
+The progress toward the goals are indicated by a colored circle.
 A completed goal is indicated by a green circle and a red circle indicates that progress on the goal has not been started yet.

 Specifications and Constraints